-You’ve probably already heard of TikTok, a video sharing platform that’s taking the world by storm.
+You’ve probably already heard of TikTok, a video sharing platform that has taken the world by storm.
 Already available in over 150 markets and over 75 languages, the app boasts 500 million+ average monthly users.
 The app has been growing tremendously, and has even surpassed Facebook, YouTube, and Instagram to become the world’s most downloaded iOS app in the first half of 2018.
 Take a look at this graph from SensorTower to see just how fast the app has grown:

 Despite these impressive statistics, you might still be skeptical of using TikTok for your brand.
 And in a sense, that’s understandable.
 The platform is still too fresh—and maybe too weird—to receive widespread attention from brands, just yet.

 Given how dynamic the social media world is, though, it’s important to pay attention to any social network growing this rapidly.
 When ads are introduced, it could become a major player in the social media marketing game.
 But TikTok can still be useful for your brand, even without advertising, depending on who your target audience is.

 But before we take a deeper look into the app, let’s look at what TikTok actually is, how it works, and what it can do.